 “I would open our dashboards during a customer demonstration but these were painfully slow to load and navigate.
 This rarely made for an effective demo in front of our prospective customers,” adds Tom.
 “Potential customers would see the 'loading' spinning circles and start to lose interest.”

-To work with its massive and growing data, Tutela sought a new analytic platform for presenting data to its clients, and the company soon found GPU-accelerated analytics and OmniSci.
+To work with its massive and growing data, Tutela sought a new analytic platform for presenting data to its clients, and the company soon discovered OmniSci's accelerated analytics platform.
 Tutela immediately saw an opportunity to reduce time to insight from hours and days to seconds.

 “Data is our business,” explains Tom.
 “Other companies use data, but our core business is collecting and processing mobile network quality data and making it available to our customers in the most convenient and flexible way possible.
 We needed a solution that could scale with our business.”